kolan72/PoliNorError/README.md

 - `Action<Exception, ProcessingErrorInfo, CancellationToken>`

 , or a pair of delegates from both lists if you plan to use a policy in sync and async handling scenarios.
 The last two delegates have the `ProcessingErrorInfo` argument.
-This type contains a policy alias and may also contain the current context of the policy processor, such as the current retry for the `RetryPolicy`.
+This type contains a policy alias and it's subtype may also contain the current context of the policy processor, such as the current retry for the `RetryPolicy`.

 You can also add an error processor for `InnerException` using the `WithInnerErrorProcessorOf` method overloads (since _version_ 2.14.0), for example:
 ```csharp